Asteroid Impact Mission

-Assuming its adoption as an ESA mission, AIM would be launched by Soyuz from French Guiana in October 2020.
+Assuming its adoption as an ESA mission, AIM would be launched on an Ariana 6.2 rocket from French Guiana in October 2020.
 Its one-month launch window is a firm deadline in order to reach Didymos approximately 18 months later.

 If approved, AIM would also be Europe’s contribution to the larger Asteroid Impact & Deflection Assessment mission: AIDA.
 Around four months after AIM's arrival, the NASA-led part of AIDA will arrive: the Double Asteroid Redirection Test, or DART, probe will approach the binary system – then crash straight into the asteroid moon at about 6 km/s.